carobuck/meow-meow-diaries/meow_diary_notes.md

 * One cute photo (Meow got into the boxes on the coffee table)
 * Moderate amount of head/neck pats (I discover that Meow's neck is her softest fur)
 * Meow Meow is the only living creature I spoke to IRL today.
 Everyone else (family, coworkers and networking event) was virtual
+* One late night staring contest (can't tell if she's love blinking or winking)
+* Toys played with: cap thing from coat rack, toilet paper tube, toilet paper wrapper
+* Moderate meow whining looking for cuddles/Mick at night
+* Meows "helps" take care of the plants.
+Temporarily gets stuck on windowsill.
+Pines for her long lost love (Mick)
+* One treat given for bedtime